The Future of the Data Engineer

 One of the first data engineers at Facebook and Airbnb, he wrote and open sourced the wildly popular orchestrator, Apache Airflow, followed shortly thereafter by Apache Superset, a data exploration tool that’s taking the data viz landscape by storm.
 Currently, Maxime is CEO and co-founder of Preset, a fast-growing startup that’s paving the way forward for AI-enabled data visualization for modern companies.

 A few months later, Maxime followed up that piece with a reflection on some of the data engineer’s biggest challenges: the job was hard, the respect was minimal, and the connection between their work and the actual insights generated were obvious but rarely recognized.
-Being a data engineer was a thankless but increasingly important job, with teams straddling between building infrastructure, running jobs, and fielding ad-hoc requests from the analytics and BI teams.
+Data engineering was a thankless but increasingly important job, with data engineering teams straddling between building infrastructure, running jobs, and fielding ad-hoc requests from the analytics and BI teams.
 As a result, being a data engineer was both a blessing and a curse.

 In fact, in Maxime’s opinion, the data engineer was the “worst seat at the table.”